 All About Bathroom Fans That Really Work

-quiet_fan_bathroom_ventilationColder weather brings special household challenges, and one of them is the need for effective bathroom ventilation.
-If a long, hot shower steams up your bathroom during warm weather, no problem.
-Just open a window and let the breeze take care of the mist.
-But now, as outdoor temperatures begin to drop, a good exhaust fan really proves its worth.
-Today’s best models move an amazing amount of air with surprisingly little noise.
-That’s a high performance model to the right that I put into one of my projects a while back.
+Most bathroom exhaust fans aren’t up to the job, but today’s best models move an amazing amount of air with surprisingly little noise.
+That’s a high performance model in the photo above that I installed in one of my projects a while back.
 The key to success is understanding what to look for in new-generation exhaust fans and the details behind a first-class exhaust fan installation.
 Some builders and most homeowners get this all wrong.

 The most important job of any bathroom exhaust fan is to clear damaging levels of moisture out of your house fast, before it can ruin wall surfaces and window frames with mold and rot.
 That’s obvious.
 But this isn’t going to happen if the fan drives you insane with the kind of gravelly rattling racket that’s so common with standard-issue exhaust fans.
 People will simply opt not to switch the infuriating thing on.

 But a good exhaust fan is only part of the recipe for success.
-The other part is ducting.
+The other part is ducting, and this is where installations often fall flat.
 If an exhaust duct travels through a heated space (like the floor joists between two fully-heated levels as shown above), then ordinary sheet metal ducting works fine.
-Just be sure to secure all joints with screws then apply aluminum tape to ensure no damp air escapes into insulated_ductframing cavities.
+Just be sure to secure all joints with screws then apply aluminum tape to ensure no damp air escapes into framing cavities.
+Don’t use duct tape, which doesn’t work well in this application, despite the name.

 But if your exhaust duct runs through a cold area, such as an unheated attic, then you’ll need to use flexible, insulated duct material.
 That’s what you see to the right.
 This comes pre insulated, with vapour barrier plastic on the outside so the exhaust air stays warm on its route outdoors.
 Lots of installers ignore this crucial detail, and it inevitably leads to condensation and ice build up inside sheet metal exhaust ducting.
 This water could dribble back into your exhaust fan and out of the louvre.
 It could also seep out through a seam in the pipe, wetting your attic insulation in the process.
 Both conditions are bad news, and both are easily avoided.
 Just use insulated duct, and be sure to seal the duct and insulation where it joins to the fan and the outdoor wall or roof louvre.